Online PVG process

 The links to the online and paper forms will always be available on the UK website, on the page relating to the Disclosure Process in Scotland.

-Once submitted, the information on the online ID Checking Form will go directly to the Appointment Secretary’s email inbox.
+If you are using the electronic ID Checking Form then, once submitted, the information will go directly to the Appointment Secretary’s email inbox.

-Before making that decision, the Appointments Secretary must check that:
+Before making that decision, the Appointments Secretary should click on the ‘Open Update Form’ link in their email and then check that:

 The applicant has already been added to Compass